Echsecutor/NITree/README.md

 # NITree

-This Repository is used to develope *Named Identifier Trees (NITrees)*.
-An NITree is a datastructure which is derived from some *plain text* data object.
-A protocol to lookup the plaintext data and veryfy its integrity from the NITree is developed alongside the NITree object to make use of the concept.
+This Repository is used to develop *Named Identifier Trees (NITrees)*.
+An NITree is a data structure which is derived from some *plain text* data object.
+A protocol to lookup the plain text data and verify its integrity from the NITree is developed alongside the NITree object definition in order to make the concept usable.

 ## General Idea

-NITrees make use of Named Identifiers (NIs, see [RFC 6920](https://www.rfc-editor.org/info/rfc6920) ) to hash a given data structure (e.g. in JSON) into a structure of hashes that can be shared wihtout loosing full fine grained data access control.
-Publishing this Named Identifiers Tree (root), e.g. on a distributed ledger, can be used to notarize the full data structure.
+NITrees make use of Named Identifiers (NIs, see [RFC 6920](https://www.rfc-editor.org/info/rfc6920) ) to hash a given data structure (e.g. in JSON) into a structure of hashes that can be shared without loosing fine grained data access control.
+Publishing this Named Identifier Tree root, e.g. on a distributed ledger, can be used to notarize the full data structure.
 RFC 6920 specifies which URL to query for the data behind the NI.
-The data owner being querried can then authorise the querying party and reveal parts or all of the data in the NITree.
+The data owner being queried can then authorize the querying party and reveal parts or all of the data in the NITree.
 By checking the hashes, the querying party can be sure to receive authentic data.

 Being more explicit, an NITree has the following defining properties:
-- The NITree contains a full comittment to the data object, i.e. given the NITree and the data object, anyone can verify thet the NITree was indeed derived from the data object.
-Furthermore, the commitment is one-way, i.e. it is not possible to derive the plaintext from the NITree and collissions are minimized, i.e. it is extremely unlikely that two different data objects yield the same NITree.
+- The NITree contains a full commitment to the data object, i.e. given the NITree root and the data object, anyone can verify that the NITree was indeed derived from the data object.
+Furthermore, the commitment is one-way, i.e. it is not possible to derive the plain text from the NITree.
+Collisions are minimized, i.e. it is extremely unlikely that two different data objects yield the same NITree.
-  - This means, that the NITree contains a cryptographic hash of the plain text.
+  - This means, that the NITree contains a cryptography hash of the plain text data.
-- The NITree contains all information to derive a URL from which anyone knowing the NITree can `GET` (http) the plain text data.
-The host may authorise the requesting party and grant or deny access to the plain text at his own descretion.
+- The NITree root contains all information to derive a URL from which one can `GET` (https) the plain text data.
+The host may authorize the requesting party and grant or deny access to the plain text at his own discretion.
   - A NI that includes a domain (authority) has both properties.
-In fact, such a NI is the simplest form of an NITree.
+In fact, such a NI is the simplest form of an NITree consisting only of a root.
 - The NITree contains structural information about the plain text data.
-Some of the data may be contained in plain text while only some sensitive parts are conceiled.
+Some of the data may be contained in plain text while only some sensitive parts are concealed.
 - NITrees can be nested in order to implement fine grained access control to different parts of the plain text data.
+- It is possible to reveal only parts of the structure and plain text data and still being able to verify that this data is authentic following the general Merkle tree idea when building the NITree.

 ## Specs